At the end of 2015, I designed and built an enclosed Delta 3D printer with an odor recycling filtration system.

 It started with angles 135°, 90°, 135° but this have been modified to equilateral (120°), see below.

-It started from the idea of a 'square' delta by Ryan Carlyle (90°,90°,180°), but following his comments of lack of stability, I choose more regular angle, then go back to the tradition.
+It started from the idea of a ‘square’ delta by Ryan Carlyle (90°,90°,180°), but following his comments of lack of stability, I then choose more traditional construction with regular angle and the ‘square’ delta was quickly abandoned.

 It was an entirely new design done in 2015 and no parts from another printer were reused.

-After some use and development, I reworked entirely the box around nearly identical mechanics and electronics, which became the Lily "big" (published on Github in 2016).
+After some use and development, I reworked entirely the box around nearly identical mechanics and electronics, which became the Lily “big” (published on Github in 2016), but the Lily big was never built by mylself, my D-box while ugly being fully operational.

 Really usable area diam 286mm x height 400mm